salomonysmayel/Deep-Learning-RNN-Stock-Prediction/README.md

 Which model tracks the actual values better over time?

-The model for predicting price using closing prices tracks better the values over time
+The model for predicting price using closing prices tracks better the values over time, as can be seen in the graphs

 ![table](https://github.com/salomonysmayel/Deep_Learning_Homework/blob/master/Image1.png "Image1")